Keep Korma And Curry On - Curry Recipes

 2 green chilies, sliced

-1 390g carton chopped tomato (also optional)
+1 390g carton chopped tomatoes (also optional)

-5ml Garam masala (to sprinkle on when serving)
+5 ml garam masala (to sprinkle on when serving)

-Serve with the usual condiments, tomato chutney, tomato sambal, banana etc.
+Serve with the usual condiments: tomato chutney, tomato sambal, banana, etc.

 Curried Sosaties (kebabs)